Get Pre-Approved For Your Car Loan Apply Now

 It's also worth noting that, in some places in Canada, winter tires are required by law:

-• In Quebec, winter tires or all-weather tires are mandatory for all passengers from Dec 15 to March 15.
+• In Quebec, winter tires or all-weather tires are mandatory for all passengers from December 1 to March 15.
 Only tires with the 3-peak mountain logo qualify.

 • Over in BC, either winter tires, all-weather tires, or all-season mud & snow tires are required by law on specific highways.
 That means tires with the 3-peak mountain logo or M+S designation qualify.

-What are all-weather tires?
+What are All-Season Tires?

 In a lot of ways, it's the best of both worlds.
 You're getting strong performance in summer, spring and fall months, similar to the all-season, but you're also getting good performance in the winter season.
 Plus, winter tires require change over and storage, while all-weather are used all year, so you're unburdened from that winter tires cost.